 4 Go on Zombie Walk

 While we’re on that dressing up theme, why not dust down your old clothes, splash on some ketchup and turn yourself into a family of zombies?
-Zombie walks have become quite fashionable in recent years (really!) but if you’re too scared to join a public walk, why not create your own walk amongst friends and family.
+Zombie walks have become quite fashionable in recent years as a way of enjoying the outdoors on Halloween but if you’re too scared to join a public walk, why not create your own walk amongt friends and family.
 You can all be zombies together or for added excitement split into teams – zombies and non-zombies – and task the zombies with chasing the non zombies for your your own Night of the Living Dead.
 It also makes for an exciting game of hide and seek.
 For added fun why not download the Zombies Run Game app and be chased by virtual zombies while you are out walking or running for your life.

 5 A Graveyard Adventure